a survey of

 Lrissj: the 34% of Syoomeans (including Starsider outposts) who speak Lrissj are to be found disproportionately among the farmers and dwellers in small towns on the plains and in the hills.
 Lrissj is the "odd one out" of the Big Three insofar as it is more distantly related to Nouuan and Jommdan than those two are to each other.
 A Terran analogy would be the comparative difference of Swedish to the other two, more closely related Nordic tongues, Danish and Norwegian.

 Other languages.
 The three main languages of Syoom are by no means the only ones spoken on Ooranye.
-Beside the minor tongues spoken by isolated groups in both Syoom and Fyaym, there is Quonian, which is not much known outside its own land, except for the famous word polikanomv, "tree-line defensive border" (see the fifth Gleam, The Forgetters).
+Beside the minor tongues spoken by isolated groups in both Syoom and Fyaym, there is Quonian, which is not much known outside its own land, except for the famous word polikanomv, "tree-line defensive border" (see The Forgetters).

 The Uranian mentality